Session tokens overview

 aud: The client ID of the receiving app.

 sub: The User that the session token is intended for.

 sid: A unique session ID per user and app.

 Example payloadAnchor link to section titled "Example payload"

 Limitations and considerationsAnchor link to section titled "Limitations and considerations"

 Session token authentication is fully supported for single-page apps.
 For more information, refer to Getting started with session token authentication.

-If you have a multi-page app, then you might be able to convert it to behave as if it were a single-page app using Turbolinks.
+If you have a multi-page app, then it might be possible to convert it to behave as if it were a single-page app using Turbolinks.
 You can only use session tokens for a multi-page app if you convert it to behave like a single-page app.
 For an example, refer to the Turbolinks and JWT sample app.

 Sample appsAnchor link to section titled "Sample apps"